AstraLLM/AstraLLM/README.md

 ## 📋 Overview

-Astra LLM is a sophisticated AI-powered trading system built exclusively for **AsterDEX**, the leading decentralized exchange on the Astar Network.
-The platform combines cutting-edge artificial intelligence with deep integration into AsterDEX's infrastructure, enabling automated trading strategies that leverage the unique characteristics of the Astar ecosystem.
+Astra LLM is a sophisticated AI-powered trading system built exclusively for **AsterDEX**, the leading decentralized exchange on the AsterDex Network.
+The platform combines cutting-edge artificial intelligence with deep integration into AsterDEX's infrastructure, enabling automated trading strategies that leverage the unique characteristics of the AsterDex ecosystem.

 ---